BankRBK/RBKLiveness/README.md

 let viewController = RBKLivenessViewController()

-// You can skip this step, it will be generated automatically viewController.actions = [.turnLeft, .turnRight, .leanLeft, .leanRight, .smile, .openMouth, .blink] // All available actions
+// You can skip this step, it will be generated automatically viewController.actions = [.turnLeft, .turnRight, .tiltLeft, .tiltRight, .smile, .openMouth, .blink, .sayWord] // All available actions

 // Delegate and DataSource
 viewController.delegate = self